Search ImagingPixel for Images by Camera or Lens

 Pentax MG 35mm SLR Film Camera Review

-Film Camera Review: A quick look review of the Pentax MG, a fun and easy-to-use manual-focus AE 35mm SLR film camera for beginner users.
+The Pentax MG is a fun and easy-to-use manual-focus AE 35mm SLR film camera for beginner users.

 The Pentax MG, introduced by Pentax in 1981 as an update to the Pentax MV, and MV1 (1979-82), is an entry-level aperture-priority manual focus AE (Auto Exposure) 35mm SLR film camera.
 Much like features found on other entry-level 35mm SLR film cameras of the era, the Canon AV-1, Nikon EM, and Praktica B100 Electronic to name a few, the camera has no manual setting for shutter speed selection, which is set automatically by the camera when the camera shutter is released.